TiBeN/document-template/README.md

 My Pandoc/LateX document template
 =================================

-Template i use to generate my technical documents.
+Template i use to generate my technical documents in Markdown using Pandoc.

 It provides a template dir and a Docker image containing everything is needed to generate the document in PDF and docx (Pandoc, Latex distribution etc.)